Anindita123-code/MS4-full-stack-artsea/README.md

     We need to add this to github by using the git add -A Procfile command, then git commit and finally push this into the git repository using the git push command.

 **Step 2: Creating a New App in Heroku.**
     After usual login into Heroku, we need to create a new App.
-My new app for this project is named "views-and-reviews".
+My new app for this project is named "Artsea-anindita".
 The next step here is to choose the appropriate region, then click 'Create app'.

+**Step 3 Configure the Postgres database for Artsea**
+    Before the application is deployed, We need to install the following packages using pip3 and get the databse up and running
+    In the resource tab of Heroku workspace, we need to provision a new Postgres database.
+After this we need to get back to gitpod and install the following packages

+    -- pip3 install dj_database_url and psycopg2-binary
+    -- pip3 freeze > requirements.txt

+    Now we need to run the migrations after connecting to the new database.
+This can be easily done by changing the the database configurations to dj_database_url.parse with the new DATABASE_URL (this can be found in the config vars of settings in Heroku app)
+    Once the migrations are run successfully, the new table structures would be created.
+The commands are as follows:

+    $ python3 manage.py makemigrations --dry-run
+    $ python3 manage.py makemigrations
+    $ python3 manage.py migrate --plan
+    $ python3 manage.py migrate

+    The next step is to run the fixtures for the 1) Category and then 2) Workshop table and finally 3) Blog table On running the fixtures the tables will have the necessary data to run the application.

+    $ python3 manage.py looddata categories
+    $ python3 manage.py loaddata workshop
+    $ python3 manage.py loaddata blog

+**Step 4: Create superuser and run the application**

+    Before we start to do anything with the app.
+We have to create a superuser profile.
+Which is the admin user of Artsea.
+This is the artsea_admin user.

+    $ Python3 manage.py createsuperuser
+    is used to create a superuser, by providing a userid and password.

+    to run the application we need to install another package called gunicorn.
+So we run the following command

+    $ pip3 install gunicorn (the webserver)
+    $ pip3 freeze > requirements.txt

+    Following this we create the Procfile. this is to tell Heroku to create a web dyno Which will run unicorn and serve our django app.
+    Finally we need to disable collectstatic by using the following command.

+    $ heroku config:set DISABLE_COLLECTSTATIC=1 --app anindita_artsea
+    This will stop collecting the static files and the media files while we push our code to heroku from github.
+After this we set git remote to Heroku.

+    $ heroku git:remote -a anindita-artsea
+    $ git push Heroku master

 **Step 3: Connect your git repository to Heroku App.**
     On the Heroku Dashboard, we need to select the deploy tab and select the Deployment method 'GitHub'.

     On the 'Connect to GitHub' section I need to search for my git repository which contains my project code.
 This is "Milestone3_Data_Centric" that i had created in Github for my project.
 I will need to search for this repository and connect to this one once the search results are displayed with my repository listing.

-    My Github repository "Milestone3_Data_Centric" has my codebase, which is now connected to the new Heroku App.
+    My Github repository "MS4-full-stack-artsea" has my codebase, which is now connected to the new Heroku App.

 **Step 4: Setup the Config variables in Heroku App**
     In the Settings tab on Heroku Dashboard, we need to select "Reveal Config Vars" to enter variables (key and value) contained in the env.py file.
 Following are the keys that have been used in this project and also in the Config Vars of the Heroku App.
-        IP
-        PORT
+        **Config Var**
+        AWS_SECRET_KEY_ID           - obtained when you set up AWS AWS_SECRET_ACCESS_KEY       - obtained when you set up AWS DATABASE_URL	            - created when you provisioned Postgres EMAIL_HOST_PASS	            - obtained from your email provider EMAIL_HOST_USER	            - your email address
-        SECRET_KEY
+        SECRET_KEY                  - obtained from miniwebtool
-        MONGO_URI
-        MONGO_DBNAME
+        STRIPE_PUBIC_KEY            - obtained from STRIPE
+        STRIPE_SECRET_KEY           - obtained from STRIPE
+        STRIPE_WH_SECRET            - obtained from STRIPE
+        USE_AWS	                    - Set to True

 **Step 5: Deploy my project to Heroku.**
     Once all the above 4 steps are done, we need to go to the Deploy tab on Heroku Dashboard and under the Automatic deployment section, click 'Enable Automatic Deploys'.
 This was done, so that all subsequent git commits in my git repository is reflected in the Heroku App as well.